 Roxbury and Blue Hill Ave didn't go up in flames and the next day James Brown flew to DC to preach peace in the nation's #1 Chocolate City.

 Agent 00SOUL played the 1969 Newport Jazz Festival to thousands of hippies waiting for Led Zeppelin.
-Nipsy Russell primed the crowd with the dirtiest comedy routine this side of Moms Mabely and the master blasted the long-haired audience out of their seat with a two-hour performance.
+Nipsy Russell primed the crowd with the dirtiest comedy routine this side of Moms Mabely and James Brown blasted the long-haired audience out of their seat with a two-hour performance.
 There were few sights uglier than hippies trying to dance to soul.
 Mr. Dynamite showed them the way.

 "I feel good."
 Maceo Parker's JB horn section was tight.